An inspiring evening of celebration

 Gordon McConville is Professor of Old Testament Theology at the University of Gloucestershire.
 He was grew up in Northern Ireland, studied Modern Languages in Cambridge, then Theology in Edinburgh, and did his PhD on Deuteronomy at Queen’s University, Belfast, under the supervision of Gordon Wenham.
 He has taught at Trinity College, Bristol and Wycliffe Hall, Oxford, and for the last twenty years in the University of Gloucestershire in Cheltenham.
 He has also returned this year to Bristol as an associate member of Faculty.

-He is the author of several books and studies on Old Testament topics, including Being Human in God’s World: An Old Testament Theology of Humanity.
+He is the author of several books and studies on Old Testament topics, including Being Human in God’s World: An Old Testament Theology of Humanity, Law and Theology in Deuteronomy, Time and Place in Deuteronomy, and Judgment and Promise: An Introduction to the Book of Jeremiah.